How to Upgrade from Debian 10 to Debian 11

 Next, you will need to update the Debian 10 repository with Debian 11 to download and receive the update.

-To do so, edit the APT source file with the following command:
+Or edit the APT source file manually with the following command:

 Upgrade Debian 10 to Debian 11